 General Operating Support for Organizations

-General Operating Support for Organizations (GOSO) provides multi-year unrestricted operating support to arts and culture organizations and culturally specific organizations throughout Rhode Island that meaningfully engage and inspire their community through arts and culture programming.
+General Operating Support for Organizations (GOSO) provides multi-year operating support to arts and culture organizations and culturally specific organizations throughout Rhode Island that meaningfully engage and inspire their community through arts and culture programming.
 Organizations in this program make important contributions to the diversity and vitality of our communities, the economy of our state, the enrichment of all Rhode Islanders, and our quality of life.

 Award Amount: formula based.
 Range is from $3,000 - $40,000 a year, for three years.